isomerpages/gb-assist/pages/solutionrepo/solution1453.md

 ---
-title: Octopus Retail Solution-Package D (Multi Terminal + eCommerce)
+title: OpenCart E-Commerce Website Deployment-eCommerce Enterprise
 permalink: /productivity-solutions-grant/solutionrepo/solution1453
 ---

 #### Description

-Octopus Retail Point-of-Sale (POS) is a complete suites of innovative and easy-to-use retail management solutions, designed to help businesses be smarter and more personal.

-Our solutions help retail owners run sales and promotions, track inventory, manage operations and engage customers.
-Applicable to small businesses and larger multi-store operations.
-Our solutions have been deployed in thousands of retail in Singapore and internationally.
+OpenCart is the world's top three open source e-commerce software.
+It has everything needed to create, scale and run a business.
+Equotix is OpenCart's sole partner based in Singapore.
+Equotix assist companies in customising and deploying their own OpenCart e-commerce website on the cloud.
+It is simple to use and cost friendly to businesses.

 #### Details of Solution

-Click <a href='https://govassist.gobusiness.gov.sg/images/psg/Desensitised_Octopus_Retail_20200548_Annex_3_Part_4.pdf' style='color:#037e8a'>here</a> to view details of solution.
+Click <a href='https://govassist.gobusiness.gov.sg/images/psg/Desensitised_Equotix_20200581_Annex_3_Part_1.pdf' style='color:#037e8a'>here</a> to view details of solution.

 #### Eligibility Criteria